MathieuUrstein/HEIG.SCALA.Projet/README.md

   * Invaliding JWT (both for logout and the change of the user's email).
   * Make better error messages when a budget is created.
   * Add a debt management when all incomes are exhausted.
-  * Remove the error that appears when the server receives a number that begins with the value "0".
+  * Remove the error that appears when the server receives a number that begins with the value "0" in JSON.

 ## Authors